Chichen Itza & Cenotes Xkeken,Samula & Valladolid From Cancun

 Always follow up the guide's instructions, they Will give you a limit Time to be in every spot, so importante to be puntual im the limit Time, the guide can go without you if you do not respect the time limits

-Please note: Life vests and lockers are not included in the tour price.
-Both services are optional and available for rent directly at the park for an additional cost of $3 USD each.
-The locker is recommended if you bring personal items you wish to keep safe.
-The life vest is mandatory only if you plan to swim in the cenote.
+Note: Life jackets and lockers are not included in the tour price.
+Both are optional and can be rented directly at the park for an additional $5 USD each.
+Lockers are recommended if you bring personal items you wish to store securely.
+Life jackets are mandatory even if you don't swim and only go down to take pictures in the cenote.

 Important notes